BhargavKilambi/flask_blog/README.md

 # My Blog
-A minimal bloggin app built on flask and SqlAlchemy
+A minimal blogging app built on flask and SqlAlchemy